Division of Interior Design

 I D 3473.
 History of Interior Design.3 Credit Hours.

-Prerequisite: ARCH 2243; majors only; sophomore standing.
-The course is an historical survey of interior design, decorative arts and product design from ancient to contemporary times.
-Particular emphasis is given to the history of interior design from late 19th century to the contemporary.
+Prerequisite: ARCH 2343; majors only; junior standing; or permission of the instructor.
+Historical survey of interior design, decorative arts, and product design from ancient to contemporary times.
+Emphasis is given to the history of interior design from the late 19th century to the contemporary.
 (Sp)

 I D 3564.
 Interior Design Studio V.4 Credit Hours.